Wife selling (English custom): Marriage

-Until the passing of the Marriage Act of 1753, a formal ceremony of marriage before a clergyman was not a legal requirement in England, and marriages were unregistered.
+Until the passing of the Marriage Act 1753, a formal ceremony of marriage before a clergyman was not a legal requirement in England, and marriages were unregistered.
 All that was required was for both parties to agree to the union, so long as each had reached the legal age of consent, which was 12 for girls and 14 for boys.
 Women were completely subordinated to their husbands after marriage, the husband and wife becoming one legal entity, a legal status known as coverture.
-As the eminent English judge Sir William Blackstone wrote in 1753: "the very being, or legal existence of the woman, is suspended during the marriage, or at least is consolidated and incorporated into that of her husband: under whose wing, protection and cover, she performs everything".
+As the eminent English judge Sir William Blackstone wrote in 1753:

 Married women could not own property in their own right, and were indeed themselves the property of their husbands.
 But Blackstone went on to observe that "even the disabilities the wife lies under are, for the most part, intended for her protection and benefit.
 So great a favourite is the female sex of the laws of England".